surge-synthesizer/tuning-library/README.md

 case it dumps the frequency table for that .scl file with midi note 60 being the scale start tuned to 261hz, or it takes an .scl and .kbm file, in which case it prints the entire internal tuning table for the combination.

+## Using the parsecheck command

+`parsecheck` takes a list of files and tries to parse them showing errors if it fails. `parsecheck test/data/*scl` will test that all those SCL parse.

 ## Related Projects